A billiards-like dynamical system for attacking chess pieces: The discrete dynamical system for fairy chess

-\begin{example} Figure~\ref{fig:extended} exhibits three extended trajectories.
+\begin{example} Figure~\ref{fig:extended} exhibits three trajectories.
 In Figure~\ref{fig:extended}(a), the dynamical system corresponds to the square board and the basic moves $(10,3)$ and $(11,8)$.
-The extended trajectory shown here is doubly-infinite, as are all non-trivial extended trajectories as proved in Proposition~\ref{prop:samesignconverge}.
+This trajectory is not periodic, nor are there any periodic trajectories other than the fixed points at the upper left and bottom right corners, as proved in Proposition~\ref{prop:samesignconverge}.

 Figure~\ref{fig:extended}(b) shows a hexagonal board with basic moves $(1,2)$ and $(2,1)$.
-The chosen extended trajectory overlaps itself infinitely many times; its six points are periodic and form a complete orbit.
+The chosen trajectory is periodic and overlaps itself infinitely many times; its six points make up a trajectory set.

 The non-polygonal board in Figure~\ref{fig:extended}(c) is made up of two circular curves and one line segment.
 The basic moves are $(1,1)$ and $(0,1)$.
-We show an example of a finite extended trajectory in the corresponding dynamical system---the board has a vertical tangent at $\bfb_2$ and the point $\bfb_{-1}$ is located at a corner with no points of the board accessible vertically. \end{example}
+We show an example of a periodic trajectory in the corresponding dynamical system---the board has a vertical tangent at $\bfb_2$ and the point $\bfb_{-1}$ is located at a corner with no points of the board accessible vertically.
+The associated reflection-symmetric periodic trajectory with period 8 is